ishaansxna/AI-Powered-Potato-Leaf-Health-Detector/README.md

-# 🌱 AI-Powered Potato Health Detector 🚀
+# 🌱 AI-Powered Potato Leaf Health Detector 🚀

 ## 🌟 Introduction
-Welcome to the **AI-Powered Potato Health Detector**! 🧠🌿 This project utilizes **Deep Learning Models** to analyze potato leaf images and detect diseases.
-It aims to assist farmers and agricultural experts in identifying potato diseases early and accurately. 🌾🔍
+Welcome to the **AI-Powered Potato Leaf Health Detector**! 🧠🌿 This project utilizes **Deep Learning Models** to analyze potato leaf images and detect diseases.
+It aims to assist farmers and agricultural experts in identifying potato leaf diseases early and accurately. 🌾🔍

 ## ✨ Features
-- 📸 **Image-Based Detection** – Upload an image of a potato leaf, and the model will predict its health status.
+- 🎨 **Image-Based Detection** – Upload an image of a potato leaf, and the model will predict its health status.
-- 🌂 **Multi-Class Classification** – Identifies various potato diseases.
+- 🌲 **Multi-Class Classification** – Identifies various potato leaf diseases.
-- 📊 **Real-Time Predictions** – Provides instant results using a trained deep learning model.
+- 🌍 **Real-Time Predictions** – Provides instant results using a trained deep learning model.
-- 📈 **High Accuracy** – Built using architectures like **CNN, SVM, and GNN**.
+- 📊 **High Accuracy** – Built using architectures like **CNN and ResNet**.
 - 🖥️ **User-Friendly Interface** – (Optional) Deploy using **Flask/FastAPI & Streamlit**.

 ## 🛠️ Tech Stack
 - **Programming Language:** Python 🐍
 - **Deep Learning Framework:** TensorFlow / PyTorch 🧠
 - **Image Processing:** OpenCV 📷
-- **Machine Learning Models:** CNN, SVM, GNN 🧪
+- **Machine Learning Models:** CNN, ResNet 🔪
 - **Web Framework (Optional):** Flask / FastAPI 🌐
 - **Dataset:** PlantVillage (Potato Leaves) 📊

 ## 👅 Dataset
 The dataset should be placed in the specified directory:
 ```
-C:\\Users\\Ishaan Saxena\\Desktop\\PotatoDataset
+C:\Users\Ishaan Saxena\Desktop\PotatoDataset
 ```
 Make sure the dataset is structured in the following format:
 ```